andrewmolyuk/eslint-plugin-vue-fsd/README.md

 ## Features

 - Enforces FSD (Feature-Sliced Design) architecture patterns in Vue.js projects.
+- Validates proper layer structure and prevents usage of deprecated layers.
 - Provides a set of rules and guidelines for structuring Vue components and their interactions.
 - Enforces consistent ordering of Vue Single File Component sections.
 - Includes a set of predefined configurations for different project setups.